electron/electron/docs/api/session.md

       * `pin` string | null (optional) - When the `pairingKind` is `providePin` this value should be the required pin for the bluetooth device.

-Sets the handler which can be used to respond when a bluetooth device requires a response to pairing.
-This handler allows developers to handle devices that require additional validation for pairing.
+Sets a handler to respond to bluetooth pairing requests.
+This handler allows developers to handle devices that require additional validation before pairing.
 To clear the handler, call `setBluetoothPairingHandler(null)`.

 ```javascript